Sustainable luxury on the Osa Peninsula, Costa Rica, at one of the most nature-immersed ecolodge experiences in the world

 - Advocates and provides tools for community beach clean-ups.

 - Road maintenance and repair (5km) from erosion, landslides, potholes, tree falls, river crossings, etc.

-- Environmental, construction and job training has given confidence to people to imagine a better future in the remote area where there were few skilled tradesmen but where ranching, subsistence farming and mining were the only opportunities in 1990.
+Environmental awareness, construction and job training has given confidence to people to imagine a better future in the remote area where there were few skilled tradesmen but where ranching, subsistence farming and mining were the only opportunities back in 1990.

 “A tree left standing is worth more than one cut down”

-To Lapa Rios, being sustainable, and certified for it, equates to honouring the earth by enabling people.
+Being sustainable equates to honouring the Earth by enabling people.